yachielab/PRESUME/README.md

 **Example 5**

-Generation of ~100 sequences using time-independent model with the substitution frequency of each site specified in `editprofile.txt`.
-The computation will take ~1 minute.
+Generation of approximately 128 sequences using a time-independent model with the substitution frequency of each nucleotide character in each sequence position specified in transition_probability.txt.
+This will take approximately 1 minute.

 ```shell
 PRESUME.py -n 100  --editprofile editprofile.txt